 Ukiyo is particularly interested in the fact that ukiyo-e prints had a decisive influence on European Impressionists and Post-Impressionists, including Edouard Manet, Claude Monet, Paul Cezanne and Van Gogh.

 The eccentric compositions and unconventional techniques of ukiyo-e artists greatly astonished Europeans of those days, who were used to traditional, realistic paintings.
 It is fair to say that ukiyo-e helped revolutionize Western art in the 19th century.

 Ukiyo’s lectures on ukiyo-e include erotica masterpieces, which have not been openly discussed in the past but have high artistic value.
 These images are rarely seen due to their erotic natures.

-As a student of rakugo master Sanyutei Ensou, Ukiyo practices rakugo, or comic story telling, and enjoys performing it on stage. ?She is also engaged in other traditional Japanese hobbies, including haiku (short poems), kouta (ballads sung to shamisen), tea ceremony, flower arrangement and Japanese cooking, as well as modern hobbies such as photography and computer graphics.
+As a student of rakugo master Sanyutei Ensou, Ukiyo practices rakugo, or comic story telling, and enjoys performing it on stage.
+She is also engaged in other traditional Japanese hobbies, including haiku (short poems), kouta (ballads sung to shamisen), tea ceremony, flower arrangement and Japanese cooking.